Charlie Chaplin Filmography Continued

 began life as Come Seven, a story about two rich plumbers.
 Production

-interrupted by Chaplin's trip to Europe after only eight scenes were
+was interrupted by Chaplin's trip to

 photographed.